-- 3.261.
-This Safety Guide covers a wide range of types of facility and activity, and it is not possible to provide for each type details of specific areas that would be subject to inspection at each lifetime stage.
+3.2589.
+This Safety Guide covers a wide range of types of facility and activity, and it is not possible to provide for each type details of specific areas that would be subject to inspection at each lifetime stage for each type of facility and activity.
 The degree to which the areas should be considered will depend on the nature of the facility or activity and the risks associated with it.
-Major inspection areas for nuclear facilities are listed in Appendix IV. - 3.262.
-Inspection should not be limited to the facility or activity itself and should cover any safety related services that may be provided at an authorized party's headquarters or other offices, such as activities relating to development of safety assessment, outage planning or training.
+Major inspection areas for nuclear facilities are listed in Appendix IV.

+$3.2\underline{6059}$ .
+Inspection should not be limited to the facility or activity itself and should cover any safety related services that may be provided at an authorized party's headquarters or other offices, such as activities relating to the development of safety assessments, outage planning or training.

-3.263.
+3.2601.
 Whenever the authorized party makes use of the safety related services or products of a contractor, the regulatory body should include the contractor's supervision by the authorized party and the contractor's activities in its inspection programme in all steps of the authorization process.
 This may comprise inspection of the design and manufacturing of components, including, where appropriate, activities performed in other States.
 Inspection of the authorized party's contractors should only be performed in conjunction with inspection of the authorized party, so that the authorized party is not relieved of the prime responsibility for safety.